Bones, Muscles and Joints (Orthopaedics)

 Head and Neck Cancer

-Cancer that initiates in any part of the head or neck (except the brain or eye) is called head and neck
+Cancer that initiates in any part of the head or neck (except the brain or eye) is called head and neckcancer.

 A hip fracture is a break in the femur (thigh bone) of the hip joint.

 A normal spine, when viewed from behind appears straight.
-However, a spine that is affected by
+However, a spine that is affected bykyphosis shows evidence of a forward curvature of the back bone (vertebrae) in the upper back area,giving a humpback appearance.

 Lateral Epicondylitis (Tennis Elbow)